 Map Drawing Guide

-Updated: 09 Mar 2023
+Updated: 09 Nov 2024

-In this guide, I will demonstrate how I draw maps (including with colors), and my technique for transforming a paper sheet to look like an antique scroll or an old treasure map.
+In this guide, I demonstrate how I draw maps (including with colors), and my technique for transforming a paper sheet to look like an antique scroll or an old treasure map.

-How to Create an Antique Looking Paper
+How to Create an Antique-Looking Paper

 Step 1: Burning the Paper's Edges